Bleacher Report's 2019 MLB Season Preview and Predictions

 Among those who left the organization were Michael Brantley, Josh Donaldson, Yan Gomes, Edwin Encarnacion, Yonder Alonso, Andrew Miller and Cody Allen.
 Carlos Santana, who was worth 1.7 WAR last season, is the best of a less-than-impressive list of players added by the Indians.

 This insult, as it were, has recently been followed by injuries.
 Lindor and Jason Kipnis will begin 2019 on the injured list.
-Despite negative X-rays, Ramirez may join them after fouling a ball off his leg Sunday.
+Despite negative X-rays, Cleveland got another injury scare Sunday when Ramirez fouled a ball off his leg.

 These injuries may only hinder the Indians for the season's first few weeks, but that could be enough to derail their chances of a fourth straight division title.